 When search engines were first created, it was important to write your content with exact matches of your keyword.
 Not anymore.
 Google now uses Rankbrain, an AI learning algorithm.
 According to Moz.com, “RankBrain is a component of Google’s core algorithm which uses machine learning (the ability of machines to teach themselves from data inputs) to determine the most relevant results to search engine queries.”
 Essentially, when RankBrain sees a word or phrase it isn’t familiar with it makes a guess as to what words or phrases have similar meanings.
 It then filters the results accordingly.

 RankBrain is just one way Google has changed its search practices.
 With the rise of mobile & voice search, people have started to search more conversationally.
-In the beginning of search, users would type fragmented keywords to achieve results.
+At the beginning of search, users would type fragmented keywords to achieve results.
 Nowadays, users ask questions such as “What time is the Yankees Game”?
 (Don’t hate I’m from New Jersey.)
 Google’s updates since 2013 (Hummingbird) focused on understanding conversational search better through natural language processing.

 In summary, the way keywords are currently being used has changed.
-Years ago, there were maybe 10 – 20 big keywords that would be used to rank for a topic.
+Years ago, there were maybe 10 – 20 big keywords that would be used to rank a topic.
 Nowadays, there are thousands of long-tail variations that are searched within a topic & change based on location.
 Search engines of the future will not punish sites for underusing keywords but they will continue to punish for keyword-stuffing.

 SEO Myth #8: Keywords need to be an exact match